 Git Status when an existing file is Modified

-In this section, we will see the git status response when executed on a file which has been recently modified.
+In this section, we will see the git status response when executed on a file that has been recently modified.

 1.Type one sentence in the file ABC.txt